jraghavg/bhavani-coffee/syrups/simple.md

 # Simple Syrup

-## Description: When you'd like to sweeten a coffee beverage without changing its flavor, make simple syrup your go-to
+## hello Description: When you'd like to sweeten a coffee beverage without changing its flavor, make simple syrup your go-to

 ## Ingredients